Code-Institute-Submissions/Sajalol-Project1/README.md

 - Tested the pages in following browsers: Chrome, Edge and Firefox
 - Confirmed the project is responsive to other displays, looks good and functions good on different screen sizes using the devtools device toolbar
+- Tested mostly on Ipad, iphonexr and iphone4 and laptop and desktop.

 ## Bugs